Illegal land trade: Ayodhya Development Authority names mayor, BJP MLA among 40 people | Politics

 Local MP Lallu Singh had written to Chief Minister Yogi Adityanath demanding a probe by a Special Investigation Team into the matter.

-SP chief Yadav in a tweet in Hindi said, ''We have said it before and are repeating it again… The BJP's corrupt, at least spare Ayodhya.''
-Yadav also tagged a media report to back his allegation.
+SP chief Yadav in a tweet in Hindi said, ''We have said it before and are repeating it again.
+The BJP's corrupt, at least spare Ayodhya.''
+He also tagged a media report to back his allegation.

 His party demanded an investigation into the matter and action against the culprits.